-

 Thoughts: Keep your circle small

 He that walketh with wise men shall be wise: but a companion of fools shall be destroyed.
-Proverbs 13:20 Your company can assist or resist you.
-The people you keep around may destroy your dreams or may help you achieve them.
-Consider the story of Joseph and his brothers.
-The brothers planned to kill him […]
+Proverbs 13:20 Your company can support or hinder you.
+The people you surround yourself with can either ruin your dreams or help you fulfill them.
+Think about the story of Joseph and his brothers.
+The brothers planned to…

 Thoughts on Love